Why This Matters in Investment Banking

 Company B:

 Interpretation: Although Company B has higher Equity Value, Company A is actually valued more expensively on an EV/EBITDA basis (5.5x vs 4.75x).
-Company A's higher debt load doesn't affect this comparison because we're using Enterprise Value.
+Company A's higher debt load does not affect this comparison because we are using Enterprise Value.
+If we used P/E instead, we would get a misleading comparison because Company A's higher interest expense would reduce Net Income and distort the multiple.

 Advanced Considerations